vivekdongare81/Clustering_PerturbedGlyphs/README.md

 ![Screenshot from 2023-03-23 00-52-40](https://user-images.githubusercontent.com/74758376/227014379-4d784a4f-1c9f-404b-8e14-9c66147da3cb.png)

-    * Using K Means Algo w'll get predefined Numbers of clusters form all the coordinates
+    * Using K Means Algo w'll get predefined Numbers of clusters from all the coordinates

    ![Screenshot from 2023-03-23 01-02-51](https://user-images.githubusercontent.com/74758376/227016545-1f37e848-96d6-4580-8a99-a457333036ea.png)